kkrause908-ai/Simply-SPRSUN-CGK-040V3L-HomeAssistant-integration/README.md

 ## Installation
+You can choose your language.
+For polish people - pl_configuration.yaml.
 1. Copy the provided YAML configuration code into your `configuration.yaml` file.
 2. Restart Home Assistant.
 The Modbus integration will be initialized automatically, and the entities will become available.